-Provisions for clustering under Alternatives 2 and 4 could help minimize the amount of new wells needed to supply drinking water and the amount of vegetation clearing that would impact streams and wetlands.
-Zoning code changes to allow lower minimum lot sizes under either Alternatives 2 or 4 could include requirements for cluster development when considering applications for subdivision.
+Provisions for clustering could help minimize the amount of new wells needed to supply drinking water and the amount of vegetation clearing that would impact streams and wetlands.
+Zoning code changes to allow lower minimum lot sizes could include requirements for cluster development when considering applications for subdivision.
 This mitigation measure could help reduce the effects of increased development on water resources.
+This page is left intentionally blank